What is the 20-weeks scan?

 • Deviations of arms or legs.

-The 20-week echo is not intended to determine the sex of your child.
+The 20-week echo is not intended to determine the sex of your child, but we can (double) check it if you desire.

 The 20-week echo is conducted when you’re about 20 weeks pregnant.
-The ideal period lies between 19 and 22 weeks.
+The ideal period is between 19 and 20 weeks.

 How reliable is the 20-week echo?